jaafersheriff/Neo-Engine/AppGodRays/README.md

 # God Rays app

 App showcasing volumetric light scattering.
-Technique sourced from [GPU Gems](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch13.html)
+Technique sourced from [GPU Gems](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch13.html).

-Render steps:
+How it works:
-	Render sun to an offscreen FBO in white (GodRaySun) Render all models in the scene to the same FBO as black (GodRayOccluder) Radial blur that offscreen FBO (Blur)
+- Render sun to an offscreen FBO in white (GodRaySun)
+- Render all models in the scene to the same FBO as black (GodRayOccluder)
+- Radial blur the offscreen FBO (Blur)
-	Render the scene normally to the back buffer
+- Render the scene normally to the back buffer
-	Apply the blurred god rays as a post process affect (Combine)
+- Apply the blurred god rays as a post process affect (Combine)

 I wanted to use the stencil buffer for the god ray FBO but I didn't.